peteroupc/peteroupc.github.io/exporand.md

 PSRNs specified here store:

 - A _fractional part_ with an arbitrary number of digits.
 This can be implemented as an array of digits or as a packed integer containing all the digits.
 Some algorithms care whether those digits were _sampled_ or _unsampled_; in that case, their unsampled status can be noted in a way that distinguishes them from sampled digits (e.g., by using the `None` keyword in Python, or the number &minus;1, or by storing a separate bit array indicating which bits are sampled and unsampled).
+The fractional part's digits form a so-called _digit expansion_ (e.g., _binary expansion_ in the case of binary digits.
 - An optional _integer part_ (floor of the number's absolute value).
 - An optional _sign_ (positive or negative).